Benefits of a Praying Woman

 14. You have a deep love for people

 A praying woman deeply cares for others, even those who are difficult to love.
-Like God, she sees the good in people, like He did for Paul, when he was against Christians.
+Like God, she sees the good in people, like God did for Paul, when he was against Christians.
 She prays for people to change their ways and turn to God.
 Speaking kindly yet honestly, she never gives up on anyone, believing everyone has the potential for good.

 And it is my prayer that your love may abound more and more, with knowledge and all discernment, so that you may approve what is excellent, and so be pure and blameless for the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God.”
 Philippians 1:9-11